Chang-Yu-Chang/ecoprospector/docs/source/index.rst

 What is ecoprospector?
 ======================

-Ecoprospector is a Python package designed to simulate protocols of artificial selection on microbial communities, using a single :code:`mapping_file.csv` as input (with specified parameters) and specified experiment (the first row in this case)
+Ecoprospector is a Python package designed to simulate protocols of artificial selection on microbial metacommunities.
+Experiments are run by using a  :code:`mapping_file.csv` as an input.
+Each row in this csv file corresponds to a single experiment and each column specifies the paramaters for that experiment.
+Running a single experiment specified in row :code:`i` simply involves the bash command

 .. code-block:: bash

-    $ ecoprospector mapping_file.csv 0
+    $ ecoprospector mapping_file.csv i

 |

 Main features
 =============

-It aims to flexibly adapt major componenets of an experiemntal protocol, including features like batch culture, multi-well plate, selection strategy, and allows an user to design arbitrarily protocols with own needs.

-* **Single input file**: ecoprospector takes a :code:`.csv` file where each row of the csv file specifies the parameters for one experiment.
+Ecoprospector aims to flexibly adapt major componets of commonly used experiemntal protocols so that they can be tested on in-silico microbial meta-communitities.
+The main features of our simulations include:

 * **Consumer-resource dynamics**: virtual microbial species with idiosyncratic metabolic properties interact with others in a community through secretion and uptakes.
+Microbial community dynamics can be adjusted using a wide range of paramaters
-* **Batch-culture**: the community generation is divided by serial batch culture.
+* **Batch-culture**: the community generation is divided into serial batch culture with a tunable incubation time and number of generations.
-* **Community function**: various community functions can be applied, inclduing additive, intereative function.
+* **Community function**: any arbitrarily designed community functions can be under selection.
-* **Selection matrix**: the selection regimes (i.e., which parental communitues to select and how to seed the offspring communities) are standardized by selection matrix.
+* **Selection matrix**: the selection regimes (i.e., which parental communitues to select and how to seed the offspring communities) are standardized by selection matrix at each time point.
+* **Pertubations**: at end of any generation the top performing community can be replicated and copies can be be perturbed simulating possibe manipulations (i.e single-species invasions, resource-shifts, bottle-necking etc).
-* **Modular protocol design**: the feature mentioned above can be assembled into a user-manual designed protocol.
+* **Modular protocol design**: the feature mentioned above can be assembled in any combination to form a user designed experimental protocol.

 Our package is designed with three types of user in mind.